Category: ASA Men’s Major Fast Pitch

 Runner Up – International Harvester, Little Rock, Arkansas

 Clyde Kirkendall pitched the 2-1 victory with 7 K in Championship game – The Cincinnati pitching staff of Kirkendall and Murphy won 6 total games with 3 shutouts and allowing only 5 runs in the 6 games.
-The championship game was tied in 6th inning with 1 out and Pohlars at bat; Art Miller doubled.
+The championship game was tied in the sixth inning with 1 out and Pohlars at bat; Art Miller doubled.
 Little Rock pitcher Ed Kelly got Mel Vos to ground out for the 2nd out.
 Then Art McGruff laid down a bunt to Kelly, who threw low to first basemen Charlie Love, who bobbled the throw allowing Miller to dash home with the winning run.
 Kelly was the losing pitcher in this heartbreaker, as he gave up only 2 hits and banged out a triple as well, losing 2-1.
-Bill Curry accounted with the other Cincinnati run with a sac fly in 4th inning.
+Bill Curry accounted with the other Cincinnati run with a sac fly in the fourth inning.
 Kirkendall defeated the St. Joe’s, MO squad 3-0 by retiring 33 batters in order.

 Ed ‘King Kong’ Kelly, International Harvester (4-1, 2 shutouts and 5 runs allowed)

 Pohlar’s defeated Iowa Packers 4-2 in the semifinals on a Bill Curry’s 2 hits and 3 RBI.
 Jack Murphy hurled 6 innings and struck out 14.
 Diz Kirkendall came in the hurled the 7th inning striking out 2 batters to preserve the win.
-Al Linde, Packers hurler, was 3-0 coming into the game with 45 K and had already pitched a no-hitter and a 1-hitter, and given up only 1 run and 3 hits to that point.
+Al Linde, the Packers hurler, was 3-0 coming into the game with 45 K and had already pitched a no-hitter and a 1-hitter and given up only 1 run and 3 hits to that point.
 He surrendered 6 hits and 4 runs, although struck out 10 to finish with 55 (in 28 innings) in the tournament.
 International Harvester beat the Phoenix Lettuce Kings 1-0 on Bob Holcomb’s HR in the 2nd inning off Coon Rosen.
 Nolly Trujillo came in relief and shut the Little Rock team down the rest of the way.
-But the Lettuce Kings could get nothing started off of Little Rock’s Ed “King King’ Kelly, who hurled every inning for the Harvesters.
+But the Lettuce Kings could get nothing started off Little Rock’s Ed “King King’ Kelly, who hurled every inning for the Harvesters.

 Sambo Elliott, Atlanta Police (pitched 2 no-hitters on the same day winning 5-1 and 4-1, before losing 4-0).
 He finished with a 2-1 record.